Financial-Times/origami/README.md

 ### Markup

-The basic markup structure for a teaser will look something like the below example:
+The basic markup structure for a teaser will look something like this:

 ```html
 <div class="o-teaser o-teaser--small">